 By Matt Wiseley

 Part 1: Choosing a Partner

-This is part one of a four part series covering what we’ve learned working in and with startups to build their core product.
-This first installation covers how to source, select and initially work with a partner to build the site.
+This is part one of a four-part series covering what we’ve learned working in and with startups to build their core product.
+This first installment covers how to source, select and initially work with a partner to build the site.
 The remaining three parts are as follows and will be posted in the coming weeks:

 - Part 2: Planning the Project

 - Part 4: Iterating

 In my time at Wakefly, we’ve had the privilege of working with a number of Internet startups as their outsourced web design and development team.
 For the purposes of this series, I define a startup as a new business whose primary product and/or selling tool is its website.
 If the company wouldn’t really exist without a web site, then the shoe fits.